-Note that there is no legal definition for the label ‘Cruelty-Free.’
+That’s because there is no legal definition for the label ‘Cruelty-Free.’
 It can mean different things to different people.
 But Cruelty-Free is generally used to imply no animal testing.
 More specifically, the ingredients, formulation, or finished product are not tested on animals at any stage of product development.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
 This ensures no animal testing was performed by the brand itself, its suppliers, or any third parties.

-Unless it’s clearly stated the surfactants and solvents are plant-based or plant-derived, it’s sometimes difficult to know with certainty whether a product is vegan just by reading the ingredient list.
+There are plant-based and synthetic alternatives to animal-derived ingredients.
+But unless a brand explicitly labels its ingredients or product as Vegan, it’s often difficult to know with certainty whether a product is vegan just by reading the ingredient list.

-So it’s best to ask the company and manufacturers to ensure the ingredients they’ve chosen to use were from non-animal sources.
+So it’s best to ask the company and manufacturers to ensure the ingredients they chose were from non-animal sources.

 Where are Method’s products made?

 we make many of our method home products that are sold in North America at our very own LEED platinum, Zero Waste certified factory in Chicago’s historic Pullman district.
 For the remainder of our products, we work with carefully chosen manufacturing partners in the U.S. and Canada.”